FacundoPacheco/BaSP-M2023/readme.md

 - In week 05 we had to do the following operations:
 - variables and operators, strings, arrays, if-else, for, functions.

+-In the last commit of week 05 I wanted to say: "BaSP-W05-2023 6-d"-e" finished

 # author Facundo Pacheco